Suicide in Iran: Firearms

 According to Khademi and others, due to limitations of accessing and using firearms in Iran, suicide by this method, in comparison with other methods such as poisoning, self-immolation, and hanging is less favorable.

 Based on the data available from the Medical Jurisprudence Organization of Iran, in 2001, 8% of suicide fatalities involved a type of firearm (269 persons), and in total, the prevalence of this method was 0.42 in every 100,000 people.
 In the same year, men's suicide rate with this method was 91.4%, whereas with women, it was only 8.6%.
 Notably, 62% of suicides by shooting occurred in military locations.
 According to Khademi and others, the subject of suicide by firearms among conscripted soldiers in Iran is problematic and needs to be paid special attention.

 Based on statistics from 2001, the provinces of Kermanshah, Ilam, and Lorestan, with 1.71, 1.67, and 1.63 suicides by firearm in every 100,000 people respectively, ranked the highest, and the provinces of Qom, Zanjan, and Mazandaran, with 0, 0, and 0.07 suicides by firearm in every 100,000 people respectively, ranked the lowest.
 Khademi and others attribute the high level of suicide by shooting in western and eastern provinces to arms trafficking and to the fact that in those provinces, people have easier access to weapons and tools used lethally than those in other provinces.

 Sites

 Tehran Metro

 In Iran, like other countries, suicide by train occurs.
 According to authorities, on average, each month one person kills themself by jumping on Tehran's subway railway.
-For example, on May 15, 2015, a 35-year-old man was injured and brought to hospital after throwing himself under a subway train at Moniryeh Station.
-On January 16, 2016, a young lady committed suicide in Darvazeh Dolat Station.
+For example, on 15 May 2015, a 35-year-old man was injured and brought to hospital after throwing himself under a subway train at Moniriyeh Station.
+On 16 January 2016, a young lady committed suicide in Darvazeh Dolat Station.